 "If you are recording the very first version of a song you did not write, it's NOT a cover song (and you will need the permission of the songwriter/publisher)."

-Loudr takes care of all the finer details, and issues a notice-of-intent (NOI) to the original publishers, which informs them that you'll be covering their song.
+With a small fee, Landr takes care of all the finer details, securing the rights to the song and paying royalties on digital downloads.
 Once that’s taken care of, you’ll be free to distribute the song across platforms like Apple Music, Spotify, Google Play, and more.

 Don’t forget to apply for BMI to collect your well-earned royalties!